nadavmatalon/ADS1110/README.md

 ## LIBRARY INSTALLATION & SETUP

-Begin by installing the library either by using the Arduino IDE's Installation Wizard (Arduino Version >1.5) or simply download the library's ZIP folder from GITHUB, extract it, and copy the extraxcted folder to your Arduino 'libraries' folder.
+Begin by installing the library either by using the Arduino IDE's Installation Wizard (Arduino IDE >1.5) or simply download the library's ZIP folder from this GITHUB repository, extract it, and copy the extraxcted folder to your Arduino 'libraries' folder.

 Next, include the library at the top of the sketch as follows: